mobiliabrus/tourbook/docs/1-tour.md

 <a-map walking="8.0920261,98.3019226,Chill House Nai Yang|8.092496,98.299101|8.101805,98.299957,↑walking alone beach" points="8.111834,98.302161"></a-map>

-Finally, I am at the end of runway.

-A A380 take off over my head, too late to get my camera.
-I watched my plane radar app and waiting for landing.
-I got some plane photos, include a beautiful B747.
-And the sky just went to warming and shinning.

-I did it by perseverance.
+Finally, I reached the end of the runway.
+An A380 took off over my head immediately.
+However, I continued to watch the flight radar app and waited for a landing.
+I tooked some photos of planes, including a beautiful B747.
+As the sky began to warm and shine, I felt proud of my perseverance and determination to get these photos desipte the challenging and circumstances.

 <a-flight flight="FD3020" departure="HKT" departure-time="2013-10-29 08:00" destination="DMK" arrive-time="2013-10-29 09:25"></a-flight>